lopes/logbook/content/2020-arch-hardened.md

 ## Installation
 At this point, the disk should be ready to receive the system's files.
 To do it, `pacman` will be used, but since it comes with a lot of repositories and many of them could perform really bad for some users, it is recommended to allow only the nearest from the user.
 I use two simple commands to discard all repositories but the ones in the countries I selected:

+{% admonition(type="info", title="Update") %}
-> **UPDATE 2021-10-26**: This step failed when I installed Arch today because the mirrorlist file format changed, but it can be **avoided** without further problems.
+2021-10-26: This step failed when I installed Arch today because the mirrorlist file format changed, but it can be **avoided** without further problems.
+{% end %}

 ```sh
 cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.bkp